marchoeppner/eutaxpro/docs/usage.md

 If the pipeline sees more than one set of reads for a given sample ID, it will concatenate them automatically at the appropriate time.

-## `--primer_set default` [default = "default"]
+## `--primer_set par64_illumina` [default = "par64_illumina"]

 The name of the pre-configured primer set to use for read clipping.
-At the moment, only one set is available which corresponds to the §64 guide lines of the German BVL guide lines under L00.00-184.
+At the moment, only one set is available which corresponds to the §64 German BVL guide lines L00.00-184.
+More sets will be added over time.

 Available options:

-- default
+- par64_illumina

 ## `--run_name Fubar` [default = null]